 Sirene Botanicals: will be back this year but the schedule will be limited based on other commitments.

-Tigersoap will be back once a month this year starting in May.
+Tigersoap will be back once a month this year starting in May, hopefully next week.

 Residents are encouraged to drop off the following types of food items: fruit and vegetable scraps; breads, grains, cereals, rice and pasta; coffee grounds, coffee filters and tea bags; egg shells; household flowers; and nutshells.
 Dairy, meat and fish items are not accepted.